MSLNZ/msl-loadlib/docs/usage/ipc/dotnet.md

 # .NET {: #ipc-dotnet }

-This example shows how to access a 32-bit .NET library from 64-bit Python.
+This example shows how to access a 32-bit .NET library from 64-bit Python (Windows only &mdash; [Mono]{:target="_blank"} can load both 32-bit and 64-bit libraries on 64-bit Linux and therefore a 32-bit .NET library can be loaded directly via [LoadLibrary][msl.loadlib.load_library.LoadLibrary] on 64-bit Linux).
 [DotNet32][msl.examples.loadlib.dotnet32.DotNet32] is the 32-bit server and [DotNet64][msl.examples.loadlib.dotnet64.DotNet64] is the 64-bit client.
 The source code of the C# program is available [here][dotnet-lib].

-!!! attention
-    If you have issues running the example make sure that you have the [prerequisites][] installed.

 ??? tip "Decompile a .NET assembly"
-    The [JetBrains dotPeek]{:target="_blank"} program can be used to decompile a .NET assembly in to the equivalent source code.
+    The [JetBrains dotPeek]{:target="_blank"} program can be used to decompile a .NET assembly.
 For example, *peeking* inside the example [dotnet_lib32.dll][dotnet-lib] library, that the [DotNet32][msl.examples.loadlib.dotnet32.DotNet32] class is a wrapper around, gives

     ![dotpeek_lib.png](../../assets/images/dotpeek_lib.png)